 If cutting extra sugar out of your diet or your kid’s diet is a goal you are trying to achieve this homemade applesauce is for you.
 There is so much added sugar in store-bought applesauce.
 Applesauce really doesn’t need that much sugar.

 One of the great things about cutting out extra sugar from your diet is that over time natural sweet foods like apples taste even sweeter than before.
-It is like all that added sugar numbs your tastes buds.
+It is like all that added sugar numbs your taste buds.
 Besides homemade fresh applesauce tastes amazing.
 It is the best applesauce you will ever have.

 Love apples?
 Check out my Apple Muffin recipe!